Last updated on June 23, 2020

 As a result of the soil being contaminated, this poses a risk to the vegetation around the lake as well as the coal mines that were filled with the liquidated chlorine.
 It should be noted that chlorine at low levels can be considered as important micronutrients that plants use to kill some bugs.
 However, a high concentration level causes the plant to wilt or appear scorched and eventually die (Sasikumar, Azariah, & Nair, 1993).
 As a result of vegetation being exposed to chlorine, growth will be stunted and thus there will be a scarcity of vegetation.
 Animals that used to feed on the respective vegetation will face a shortage.
 In addition, the consumption of vegetation with high levels of chlorine by animals is likely to cause health problems to the animals especially on the stomach.
 However, in the case of soil being contaminated with chlorine people far from the filed mine and the creek lake area will not be affected since the soil is far from their respective homestead.

 The greatest concern associated with the buried waste containing chlorinated liquid is on groundwater as an environmental media.
 The chlorinated liquid will percolate towards underground water reservoirs and this will be facilitated with rainwater which will make the chlorinated liquid less viscous hence percolate faster.
 There is a lake around the Wilsonville area that gets its water supply from underground water.
 That being the case, the lake is contaminated with chlorine.
-The lake water is used by birds and animals and, on that account, the birds and animals are exposed to the high levels of chlorine and with time will develop gastrointestinal problems.
+Lake water is used by birds and animals and, on that account, the birds and animals are exposed to the high levels of chlorine and with time will develop gastrointestinal problems.

 People residing north of the site is at the risk of inhaling chlorine gas since the wind flows from South to North.
 The inhalation of chlorine has the capability to cause respiratory complications and this includes chest problems (Redlich, Blanc, Kuschner, & Gulati, 2012).
 There is a home on the south of mine site that was filled with chlorinated liquid and relies on groundwater for domestic consumption.
 The homestead is not at risk at the time moment since the underground water is not contaminated.
 However, the well is on the path of the plume (chlorine contaminant) and thus it poses a risk to the family since it is a matter of time before the well becomes contaminated with chlorine.
 Chlorine is used in water treatment to kill harmful bacteria and the levels used are within the recommended range.
 However, in the case of the private well, the chlorine level will be too high hence posing a health risk to the family members in the respective homestead.
 According to (Xue, et al., 2013), some of the health complications that one is likely to experience include;